sirgalleto/navajitasbot/README.md

 - [@NavajitasBot](https://twitter.com/NavajitasBot/with_replies)
 - [@AmarraNavjasBot](https://twitter.com/amarranavjasbot/with_replies)

-## Creator notes
+## Author notes
-Use the social networks with responsability, this application has been made for a Hackathon for technical purposes.
+This application has been made for a Hackathon for technical purposes, use it with responsability.

 ![Ohh](https://raw.githubusercontent.com/sirgalleto/navajitasbot/master/reactions/ohhhh.gif)